 THE ONE WITH GREEN ENERGY INFRASTRUCTURE

-The idea that Green Energy industry and regulations kill jobs and economy is a farce.
-In fact, it's one of the biggest Keyser Soze - greatest trick the Devil's ever pulled - of all time.
+At this point, the idea that Green Energy industry and regulations kill jobs and economy is a farce.
 Similarly, more severe weather grips the planet with each passing season and fossil fuels continue to be both a politically volatile international commodity and the primary green house gas culprits.
 As the weather severity changes, we must do all we can to adapt our national economy accordingly.
 The Pentagon has only been asking us to do this since 2012.
 Diversified Energy Independence is good business and good national security.
 Current increased stress on our electric grid in unseasonably hot summers means not enough power at some junctures, and too much at others.
 With San Onofre off line since 2012 and no new fossil fuel plants likely to go in locally, we must plan long term to modernize our infrastructure.

 Here in CA we must continue to lead.
 We mentioned the farce above; California can prove it.
 Continuing on this path would mean updates, jobs, and increased productivity economically.
 The solar industry now employs more American workers than all coal, oil and natural gas power plants.
 The more we can get our local, State and Federal governments to rely on free and abundant sources of energy here at home, the stronger our nation will be.
 Even the oil centric city of Houston gets it.
 As those municipalities save money on power expenditures over the long term, taxpayers save as well.
 Some areas now produce too much power.
 For these areas we need to continue to install batteries to store/capture excess power, the way Los Angeles has begun to.
 Electric grids are not alone.
 Crumbling roads and bridges can be modernized for energy efficiency and create potentially millions of jobs in the process.